goodbyekansas/nedryland/README.md

 Nedryland is a collection of utilities and a build system for declaring, building and deploying microservice solutions.

+⚠ Note that Nedryland is currently under heavy development and is, although it is used in production, not production-ready.

 ## Developer Setup

 Install Nix by going to [nixos.org/nix/](https://nixos.org/nix/) and follow the